Animal: Bilateria

 Having a front end means that this part of the body encounters stimuli, such as food, favouring cephalisation, the development of a head with sense organs and a mouth.
 Many bilaterians have a combination of circular muscles that constrict the body, making it longer, and an opposing set of longitudinal muscles, that shorten the body; these enable soft-bodied animals with a hydrostatic skeleton to move by peristalsis.
 They also have a gut that extends through the basically cylindrical body from mouth to anus.
 Many bilaterian phyla have primary larvae which swim with cilia and have an apical organ containing sensory cells.
 However, over evolutionary time, descendant spaces have evolved which have lost one or more of each of these characteristics.
 For example, adult echinoderms are radially symmetric (unlike their larvae), while some parasitic worms have extremely simplified body structures.

 Genetic studies have considerably changed zoologists' understanding of the relationships within the Bilateria.
 Most appear to belong to two major lineages, the protostomes and the deuterostomes.
-The basalmost bilaterians are the Xenacoelomorpha.
+It is often suggested that the basalmost bilaterians are the Xenacoelomorpha, with all other bilaterians belonging to the subclade Nephrozoa.
+However, this suggestion has been contested, with other studies finding that xenacoelomorphs are more closely related to Ambulacraria than to other bilaterians.

 Protostomes and deuterostomes

 Protostomes and deuterostomes differ in several ways.
 Early in development, deuterostome embryos undergo radial cleavage during cell division, while many protostomes (the Spiralia) undergo spiral cleavage.

 Animals from both groups possess a complete digestive tract, but in protostomes the first opening of the embryonic gut develops into the mouth, and the anus forms secondarily.
 In deuterostomes, the anus forms first while the mouth develops secondarily.
 Most protostomes have schizocoelous development, where cells simply fill in the interior of the gastrula to form the mesoderm.
 In deuterostomes, the mesoderm forms by enterocoelic pouching, through invagination of the endoderm.

-The main deuterostome phyla are the Echinodermata and the Chordata.
-Echinoderms are exclusively marine and include starfish, sea urchins, and sea cucumbers.
+The main deuterostome taxa are the Ambulacraria and the Chordata.
+Ambulacraria are exclusively marine and include acorn worms, starfish, sea urchins, and sea cucumbers.
 The chordates are dominated by the vertebrates (animals with backbones), which consist of fishes, amphibians, reptiles, birds, and mammals.
-The deuterostomes also include the Hemichordata (acorn worms).

-Ecdysozoa

-The Ecdysozoa are protostomes, named after their shared trait of ecdysis, growth by moulting.
-They include the largest animal phylum, the Arthropoda, which contains insects, spiders, crabs, and their kin.
-All of these have a body divided into repeating segments, typically with paired appendages.
-Two smaller phyla, the Onychophora and Tardigrada, are close relatives of the arthropods and share these traits.
-The ecdysozoans also include the Nematoda or roundworms, perhaps the second largest animal phylum.
-Roundworms are typically microscopic, and occur in nearly every environment where there is water; some are important parasites.
-Smaller phyla related to them are the Nematomorpha or horsehair worms, and the Kinorhyncha, Priapulida, and Loricifera.
-These groups have a reduced coelom, called a pseudocoelom.